Blacr7/SpaTemplate/wp-content/plugins/toolbar-extras/README.md

 [![Video of Plugin's Live Demo and Walkthrough](https://img.youtube.com/vi/VB4DcqfYqY4/0.jpg)](https://www.youtube.com/watch?v=VB4DcqfYqY4)
 [**original video link**](https://www.youtube.com/watch?v=VB4DcqfYqY4) *by plugin developer David Decker*

-Out of the box the plugin includes support for dozens of awesome Plugins and Themes.
-Create Elementor templates right from the Toolbar, jump to Granular Controls settings or with one click you are on the Plugin Installer page to upload a new Elementor premium Add-On.
-Yes, it's so easy and fast.
-I released this plugin to the public to speed up your site building process even more - as the plugin already helps myself for a long time.
+Out of the box the plugin includes support for **hundreds** of awesome **third-party Plugins** and **Themes**.
+Create Elementor templates right from the Toolbar, jump to *Granular Controls* settings or **with one click** you are on the **Plugin Installer page** to upload a new Elementor premium Add-On.
+Yes, it's **so easy and fast**.

+Or customize any Theme settings of *Astra* theme via **Customizer Deep links** right at your fingertips - in the Toolbar.
+An **optimized workflow** to **save you precious time**.
+I released this plugin to the public to **speed up your site building process** even more - as the plugin already helps myself for a long, long time.

 ### ♥️ Features - What the Plugin Does
-* Adds Page Builder links: Elementor & Elementor Pro - for example just add a new Elementor Template from the Toolbar, where Elementor builder loads right away and you begin building, yeah! :)
+* Adds Page Builder links: Elementor & Elementor Pro - for example just add a new Elementor Template from the Toolbar, where Elementor builder loads right away and you begin building, yeah! 😁
 * Adds links for Elementor Add-On Plugins
 * Adds links for Elementor-friendly Themes, that also Support Elementor Theme Builder (Pro Version 2.0+)
 * Adds links for general, very useful Plugins (for Site Builders/ Designers/ Developers)